lupyuen/lupyuen.github.io/src/lorawan3.md

     CHANNEL MASK: 0003
     ```

-1. While transmitting the Second (and subsequent) Data Packets, the Maximum Message Size is extended to __53 bytes__ (because of the increased Data Rate)...
+1. While transmitting the Second (and subsequent) Data Packet, the Maximum Message Size is extended to __53 bytes__ (because of the increased Data Rate)...

     ```text
     PrepareTxFrame: Transmit to LoRaWAN: Hi NuttX (9 bytes)